lhings/java_lhings_library/README.md

 * JSON for Java reference implementation - https://github.com/douglascrockford/JSON-java

 For your convenience, a zip file with all the dependencies is included in the release.
+Also you can read the [javadoc](http://lhings.github.io/java_lhings_library/).
 You can find further help in:

 * Community & Help: